 Molecular Family Medicine Laboratory

-The goal of our research is to identify non-invasive diagnostic, predictive and prognostic markers for common chronic diseases such as cardiovascular diseases, cancer, type 2 diabetes mellitus; mental disorders etc. We use clinical samples such as serum/plasma and whole blood for our analysis and large databases which include clinical information on patients.
+The goal of our research is to identify diagnostic and prognostic biomarkers for common chronic diseases such as cardiovascular diseases, cancer, type 2 diabetes mellitus; mental disorders etc. We use clinical samples such as serum/plasma, biopsies and whole blood for analysis and large databases, which include clinical information on patients.

-Below are the examples of two major ongoing projects in the lab.
+Below are the examples of three major ongoing projects in the lab.

 Our major aim in this project is to identify cancer specific mutation in the blood and their potential as early diagnostic markers of cancer.
-We will use droplet digital PCR which enable us to identify rare mutation found in the blood of cancer patients.
+We use next-generation sequencing (NGS) and droplet digital PCR, which enables us to identify rare mutations found in the blood of cancer patients.

 Since January 2012, the Center for Primary Health Care Research also has its own biobank department.
-It is thought that the biobank department should be a natural storage place for the samples included in various studies related to the CPF.
+It is thought that the biobank department should be a natural storage place for the samples included in various clinical studies in primary health care.

-Samples collected for research purposes must by law be notified as sample collection to the Regional Biobanksregister and stored at a quality-assured biobank department.
-This own biobank department facilitates both scientists, who do not need to store samples, and for CPF Laboratory, have samples handy when on occasion be analyzed.
+According to Swedish law, samples collected for research purposes must be notified as sample collection to the Regional Biobanksregister and stored at a quality-assured biobank department.
+This biobank department facilitates both scientists, who do not need to store samples, and for CPF’s Laboratory, to have samples handy for analyses purposes.